 • Dr. Marielle Feenstra: Gender just energy policy - Engendering the energy transition in Europe (completed in 2021)

-• Dr. Latif Mohammadzadeh: Climate change adaptation and farmer decision making in the Urmia Lake basin, Iran (guest researcher in 2019)
+• Dr. Latif Mohammadzadeh: Climate change adaptation and farmer decision making in the Urmia Lake Basin, Iran (guest researcher in 2019)

 Publications

-Courses Academic Year 2023/2024
+Courses academic year 2023/2024

 Courses in the current academic year are added at the moment they are finalised in the Osiris system.
 Therefore it is possible that the list is not yet complete for the whole academic year.

-Courses Academic Year 2022/2023
+Courses academic year 2022/2023

 She was the project manager for the University of Twente and work package leader in CATCH (2017-2022) and C5a (2019-2022), EU Interreg projects on climate resilience in the North Sea Region, and in CATCH+ (2018-2021), a spin-off of the CATCH project focusing on the Province of Overijssel.
-All three projects involved close collaboration with local, reigonal and national authorities in Belgium, Denmark, Germany, the Netherlands, Sweden and the UK.
+The projects involved close collaboration with local, reigonal and national authorities in Belgium, Denmark, Germany, the Netherlands, Sweden and the UK.

 From 2013 until 2020, she was the coordinator of the Palestinian-Dutch Academic Cooperation Programme on Water (PADUCO) that involved six universities from Palestine and five universities from the Netherlands.
 She also participated in seven projects, focusing on her research interests, such as water governance assessment, climate adaptation in agriculture, and gender equity in water management and research.

-Current Projects
+Current projects

-Finished Projects
+Finished projects

-Visiting Address
+Address

 University of Twente